-The American Indian Council (AIC) at Arizona State University is one of the seven student coalitions who promote and represent the voice of various cultures within the university.
-AIC is dedicated to serving and supporting the various American Indian student organizations on campus.
-These organizations include: American Indian Science and Engineering Society (AISES), Ms. Indian ASU, Native American Business Organization (NABO), Native American Law Student Association (NALSA), Native Americans Taking Initiative ON Success (NATIONS), Barrett Indigenous Culture Association, Phi Sigma Nu, Alpha Pi Omega Sorority, and many others.
+The Alliance of Indigenous Peoples (AIP) at Arizona State University is one of the seven student coalitions who promote and represent the voice of various cultures within the university.
+AIP is dedicated to serving and supporting the various American Indian student organizations on campus.
+These organizations include: American Indian Science and Engineering Society (AISES), Ms. Mr. Indian ASU, Native American Business Organization (NABO), Native American Law Student Association (NALSA), Native Americans Taking Initiative ON Success (NATIONS), Barrett Indigenous Culture Association, Alpha Pi Omega Sorority, and many others.

 In addition to student support and growth, the American Indian Council assists in the planning process for organization events such as: Native American Heritage Month held during the month of November, American Indian Culture Week in April, and other events that advocate cultural diversity on and off campus with the Native American community in the Phoenix Metropolitan area.

-The American Indian Council (AIC) at Arizona State University is one of the seven minority student coalitions that serves as an umbrella group for the American Indian student organizations.
-The American Indian Council facilitates and supports all American Indian organizations on campus.
+The Alliance of Indigenous Peoples facilitates and supports all American Indian organizations on campus.
 Currently, there are twelve American Indian organizations.
 The student organizations include: Alpha Pi Omega Sorority, Inc. (APiO), American Indian Graduate Student Association (AIGSA), American Indian Science and Engineering Society (AISES), American Indian Student Workers Association (AISWA), Barrett Indigenous Culture Association (BICA), Construction In Indian Country Student Organization (CIICSO), Mr. and Miss Indian Arizona State University Royal Court, Nations Movement, Native American Business Organization (NABO), Native American Law Students Association (NALSA), Native Americans for Academics, Success and Unity (NAASU), and One Native Nation (ONN).

 Usually President, sometimes Director/Chair, etc.